 If the Contracting Party and/or its Affiliates are, in connection with the CFD Use of Information, also engaged in other Use of Information, the Contracting Party must obtain also the appropriate licences for that Use, for which the reporting and payment obligations will apply accordingly.

-The Contracting Party will not be required to obtain a licence for the Contracting Party’s and its Affiliates’ CFD Use of Delayed Data.
+The Contracting Party will not be required to obtain a licence for the Contracting Party’s and its Affiliates’ CFD Use of Delayed Data and After Midnight Data.

 The Contracting Party and its Affiliates are entitled to engage in the provision of CFD White Label Services to CFD White Label Service Clients, subject to having disclosed each of these services in the Order Form and pre-approval by Euronext, such acceptance not to be unreasonably withheld.